 * “I love you Harry, as your father loved you, and as your friends love you”.

 * I was so pleased when MJ dropped that cinder block on Eddie’s head.

 * Fun fact, in one early draft of the script, Sandman’s wife, and more importantly his young daughter, turned up again in the climax to try to talk him down from attacking Spider-Man.
 It was as cute as it sounds.
 That version of the climax still exists in the novelization.
 The novelization in general is really good and arguably does a better job of juggling the movie’s convoluted plot threads than the movie does.

 * “Never wound what you can’t kill” Topher’s eyebrows!

 * It’s ironic that the guy who shot Peter’s uncle is the only antagonist to survive this trilogy, but it feels earned.

 * Christopher Young’s somber score for Harry’s death scene is so good, so beautiful, it still makes me wish Young’s work had gotten a proper release.

-* In all three Raimi films, the last scene is always devoted to Peter and Mary Jane’s relationship, and this coda was such a lovely note to close the series on.
+* In all three Raimi films, the last scene is always devoted to Peter and Mary Jane’s relationship, and this coda in the jazz club was such a lovely note to close the series on.

 - Superhero Etc; Brett M. Kane; 100 Films In A Year; Anti-Film School; Bill’s Movie Emporium; Bradley’s Basement; Millennial Movies; Andy The Saint; Gareth Rhodes; The Ultimate Rabbit; Scene Before; Proto Geek; First Showing; Jeff Carter; Flick Flack Movie Talk; Flick Flack Movie Talk (2); The M0vie Blog; Film Hype; Fansided; Flick Hive; Movie Music UK; Andy The Saint.